fedor-rusak/isometric_fighting/DesignDoc.md

 Keyboard works a bit clunky due to check for sticky presses (I guess???).
 But it is for testing and NOT for final results.

+Should I think about dynamic lighting?
+It requires some deep thoughts to make them sort-of-like-real.
+Like fires and torches and fireballs and reflections?
+Naaah screw it!
+I am not making another Avengers movie %) .

+But some form of shadows is a must. as it would create desired illusion of volume and depth!

 # Things to try